-Enrollment fees are waived for students enrolled in California high schools if they are registered in fewer than 11.5 units.
-Non-resident fees are waived for all high school students.
+Enrollment fees are waived for students enrolled in California high schools if they are registered in 11 or less units.
+If the student exceeds 11 units they are required to pay all fees for all units in which they are enrolled.

+Non-resident fees are waived for all high school students taking 11 or less units.
+If the student exceeds 11 units they are required to pay all fees for all units in which they are enrolled.
 Student body fees are optional for California high school students.

-- Review College Class Schedule in print or online at websmart.smccd.edu or meet with your high school counselor to select your college courses. - Apply online at canadacollege.edu/admissions.
-(You will be notified of admission by email or postal mail after submitting the application) - Take assessment tests if you are planning to register for English or Math courses or courses with English and Math prerequisites. - Complete and obtain the required signatures on the College Connection Course Request Form.
-The form is available at canadacollege.edu/concurrent and from your high school counselor's office. - Submit completed approval form to the Admissions & Records Office, via mail (4200 Farm Hill Blvd., Redwood City, CA 94061), fax (650-306-3113), email Vivien Huynh at huynhv@smccd.edu, or in person (Bldg.
-9, 1st floor).
-You are notified of eligibility to enroll by mail or email. - Students with documented disabilities who would like academic accommodations for their college classes should contact the Disability Resource Center (650-306-3259).
+- Review College Class Schedule in print or online at web-smart.smccd.edu or meet with your high school counselor to select your college courses. - 2.
+Apply online at canadacollege.edu/admissions.
+(You will be notified of admission by email or postal mail after submitting the application) - Take assessment tests if you are planning to register for English or Math courses or courses with English and Math prerequisites. - 4.
+Complete and obtain the required signatures on the College Connection Course Request Form.
+The form is available at canadacollege.edu/concurrent and from your high school counselor's office. - Upload completed approval form to Admissions and Records.
+You are notified of eligibility to enroll by mail or email.
+The steps for uploading are: - Save your document to an electronic device that will allow you to upload

+- Log in to websmart.smccd.edu - · Click on student tab - · Click on "College Connection Application" - Upload your form and submit (Please Note: You may also submit your Course Request form via Fax (650-306-3113), email (huynhv@smccd.edu), or in person (Build.
+9-1st Floor). - .
+Students with documented disabilities who would like academic accommodations for their college classes should contact the Disability Resource Center (650-306-3259).

-International Student Center (Students on F-1 Visa)
+International Student Center

+(Students on F-1 Visa)

-Email: caninternational@smccd.edu Web: www.canadacollege.edu/international
+Building 3, Room 103 Phone: (650) 381-3544 Email: caninternational@smccd.edu Web: canadacollege.edu/international following:

-Non-U.S. citizens and permanent residents are welcome to register as nonresidents by applying for admission as an international student on F-1 student visa.
+Non-U.S. citizens are welcome to register as nonresidents by applying for admission as an international student on F-1 student visa.
 Special requirements and application deadlines apply.
 The fall semester deadline is July 1st.
 The spring semester deadline is November 15th.
-Complete information is available at: www.canadacollege.edu/international.
+Complete information is available at: canadacollege.edu/international.

-To apply as an international student, submit the following:
+To apply as an international student, submit the

-- Online application for admission, available at www.canad-acollege.edu/international - Proof of English proficiency (TOEFL score of 56 (iBT) or 480 (paper-test) or IELTS score of 5.5 - Financial documents showing available funds for tuition and living expenses of at least \$20,000 - High school and/or college transcripts with certified English translations if transcripts are not in English - Personal statement explaining your educational and career goals - Nonrefundable \$50 USD application fee - · Copy of passport
+- Online application for admission, available at canadacollege.edu/international - Proof of English proficiency (TOEFL score of 56 (iBT) or 480 (paper-test) or IELTS score of 5.5 - Financial documents showing available funds for tuition and living expenses of at least \$23,000 - High school and/or college transcripts with certified English translations if transcripts are not in English - Personal statement explaining your educational and career goals - Nonrefundable \$50 USD application fee - Copy of passport